BUTDRILL1/react-mini-apps/README.md

 - **Better use --force or --legacy-peer-deps to download conflicting modules.**

 ## License
-- **This project is licensed under the MIT License.
-See the LICENSE file for details.**
 - **This model is provided under a free license but is restricted from commercial use.**